kylemadkins/web/src/content/blog/screen-wrapping-in-unity.md

 ```

-The `ScreenManager` script will be attached to an empty game object in the scene.
-On [Awake](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/MonoBehaviour.Awake.html) we assign the `Instance`, which is a publicly accessible static property on the class, to this empty game object.
+The `ScreenManager` script will be attached to an empty GameObject in the scene.
+On [Awake](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/MonoBehaviour.Awake.html) we assign the `Instance`, which is a publicly accessible static property on the class, to this empty GameObject.
 A static property is a property that lives on the class itself rather than an instance of the class.

-If there are other game objects in the scene with the `ScreenManager` script attached, we'll also check for that and destroy them to prevent conflicts and unexpected errors.
+If there are other GameObjects in the scene with the `ScreenManager` script attached, we'll also check for that and destroy them to prevent conflicts and unexpected errors.

 Now we can use the `ScreenManager` in the `WrapHorizontal` method—and any other scripts!